isomerpages/moe-huayisec/pages/Sexuality Education Programme.md

 | **Classroom-based Lesson** | *   Learn to negotiate their way out of a risky situation by applying skills of assertiveness and responsible decision-making | Term 3 Week 9 |
 |  |  |  |

+#### <center>  Information for Parents</center>

+10 \.
+Parents may opt their children out of Growing Years, _eTeens_ and/or supplementary sexuality education programmes by MOE-approved external providers.

+11 \.
+Parents who wish to opt their children out of the **Sexuality Education Lessons** need to complete an opt-out form.
+This form will be distributed to parents at the start of the year and is also downloadable [here](/files/Annex%20A%202022.pdf).
+A hardcopy of the form, duly completed and signed, is to be submitted to the school office by 18/02/2022.

+12 \.
+Parents who wish to opt their children out of the **_eTeens_** **programme** need to complete an opt-out form.
+This form will be distributed to parents at the start of the year and is also downloadable [here](/files/Annex%20B%202022.pdf).
+A hardcopy of the form, duly completed and signed, is to be submitted to the school office by 18/02/2022.

+13 \.
+Parents contact the school at [hyss@moe.edu.sg](mailto:hyss@moe.edu.sg) for discussion or to seek clarification about the school’s sexuality education programme.

+14 \.
+Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.